kargarisaac/Hekmatica/README.md

 *   `generators.baml`: May contain reusable BAML code snippets or configurations.
 *   `clarify_question.baml`: Defines the LLM function to analyze the user's question and ask for clarification if needed.
 *   `generate_subqueries.baml`: Defines the LLM function to generate relevant search subqueries.
-*   `plan_steps.baml`: Defines the LLM function to create a step-by-step plan involving tool usage.
+*   `plan_steps.baml`: Defines the LLM function to create a step-by-step plan involving tool usage (including WebSearch, PriceLookup, AddressTracker, OnChainMetrics, UrlExtractor).
 *   `rank_results.baml`: Defines the LLM function to rank search results based on relevance to the query.
 *   `answer_question.baml`: Defines the LLM function to synthesize a final, cited answer from the gathered context.
 *   `critique_answer.baml`: Defines the LLM function to evaluate the generated answer for quality and completeness.